samerfarida/secure-bash-macos-ebook/ebook/part2_advanced_security/10_macos_internals_for_scripting.md

 - For packaged scripts, use hardened runtime and notarization.
 - Test scripts in Terminal and via `launchd` to verify behavior.

----

-## Extra Tips

-- Use `plutil` to check plist files.
-- Organize LaunchAgents and LaunchDaemons clearly.
-- Use `logger` and `log show` for structured logs.
-- Keep logs rotated.

----

 ## Chapter 10 Exercise